Hearts in Atlantis (film): Plot

 Bobby, Carol and John have frequent conflicts with the local town bully, Harry Doolin, whom Ted scares away by looking into his mind and finding out that his violence is used to cover up his secret cross-dressing.
-However, at one point, Harry harasses and injures Carol, and when Ted manipulates her dislocated shoulder into place, Liz arrives, after being raped by her boss, and mistakenly believes that Ted is a child molester.
-She is confronted by Ted's ability to tell her the truth about what she has been through, and how her behavior is affecting her relationship with her son, providing another reason that Ted must leave.
+However, at one point, Harry harasses and injures Carol.

+When Ted manipulates Carol's dislocated shoulder into place, Liz arrives.
+As she has been raped by her boss on the trip, she mistakenly believes that Ted is a child molester.
+Liz is confronted by Ted's ability to tell her the truth about what she has been through, and how her behavior is affecting her relationship with her son, providing another reason that Ted must leave.

 Ted is eventually captured with the help of a tip from Liz.
-As some form of closure, Ted yells to Bobby as he is being driven away that he wouldn't have missed a moment "not for all the world", and later Bobby mirrors the same feelings.
-Bobby is later confronted by Harry, but Bobby grabs the latter's baseball bat and beats him with it.
-Liz finds a new job in Boston and moves the family there.
+As a form of closure, Ted yells to Bobby as he is being driven away that he would not have missed a moment with him "not for all the world", and later Bobby mirrors the same feelings.

+Bobby is later confronted by Harry, but he grabs the latter's baseball bat and beats him with it.
+Liz finds a new job in Boston so moves the family there.
 Before he leaves, Bobby and Carol say their goodbyes and share a final kiss.

-Returning to the present, Bobby turns to leave his old home wherein he meets a young girl named Molly.
-The two strike up a conversation wherein Molly reveals that she is Carol's daughter and that Carol died in recent years.
-Bobby gives Molly a photograph of a young Carol and the two become friends.
+Returning to the present, Bobby turns to leave his old home, wherein he meets a young girl named Molly.
+They strike up a conversation wherein she reveals that she is Carol's daughter, who died not long ago.
+Bobby gives Molly a photograph of a young Carol as they connect.